 - Identifying Fact, Opinion, Bias

 Students will focus on learning key historical events, people, and issues in U.S. History.
-As they improve informational text reading strategies, they will use the text book to help navigate a long period of history starting with the native people of North America, leading all the way to the mid-nineteenth century.
+As they improve informational text reading strategies, they will use informational magazines (both paper and online) to help navigate a long period of history starting with the native people of North America, leading all the way to the mid-twentieth century.
 In addition, current events will be discussed and critical thinking skills will be developed.
 Fifth graders will reinforce and further develop map skills.
 An emphasis will be placed on developing study skills and learning strategies, as well.

 Students will differentiate four types of prayer and will study the importance of integrating prayer into daily life.
 They will continue to study the Sacraments in more depth.
 They will also further the study of the Mass and the seasons of the Church.
 Fifth graders will continue to reflect upon the core values of our school.